 For my baby shower, my sister had a brilliant idea idea to ask each guest to bring what they thought was one of the best toddler books instead of a card.
 So with each gift, I received a children’s book with a note in it for the baby, and I now have an awesome collection of books for my son that will last him years.

 I’ve sorted them out by age so some are still a little old for him, but at just under 1 year old, he has clear favorites.
 In fact, some he loves so much that he’d prefer it over a toy.
 We joke that his lovey will end up being a book instead of a stuffed animal.

-So if you’re looking for some great beginner books for your little one (or an awesome baby shower gift!), these are the winners in my house: (more…)
+So if you’re looking for some great beginner books for babies or toddlers (or an awesome baby shower gift!), these are the winners in my house: (more…)